 - Frequently asked questions

-You may be aware of the Financial Conduct Authority’s (the FCA) announcement that LIBOR will cease to be published in its current form from the end of 2021.
+You may be aware of the Financial Conduct Authority’s (the FCA) announcements that LIBOR would cease to be published in its then form from the end of 2021.

 LIBOR stands for London Interbank Offered Rate and is a reference rate set independently of us by ICE Benchmark Administration Limited.
 You can find out more information about LIBOR at www.theice.com/iba/libor.

-As LIBOR ends in its current form we’ll need to replace this as the basis for calculating the interest rate with a new reference rate if the interest rate you pay on your mortgage, or pay at the end of any fixed rate period, is linked to LIBOR.
+As a result of the changes to LIBOR we have replaced this as the basis for calculating the interest rate with a new reference rate if the interest rate you pay on your mortgage, or pay at the end of any fixed rate period, was linked to LIBOR.

 Frequently asked questions